dropbox/zxcvbn/README.md

 Then try one of these alternatives:

-1. Put your `<script src="zxcvbn.js">` tag at the end of your html, just before the closing </body> tag.
+1. Put your `<script src="zxcvbn.js">` tag at the end of your html, just before the closing `</body>` tag.
 This insures your page loads and renders before the browser fetches and loads `zxcvbn.js`.
-The downside with this approach is `zxcvbn()` becomes available later than had it been included in `<head>` — not an issue on most signup pages where users are filling in other fields first.
+The downside with this approach is `zxcvbn()` becomes available later than had it been included in `<head>` — not an issue on most signup pages where users are filling out other fields first.

 2. If you're using requirejs, try loading `zxcvbn.js` separately from your main bundle.
 Something to watch out for: if `zxcvbn.js` is required inside a keyboard handler waiting for user input, the entire script might be loaded only after the user presses their first key, creating nasty latency.
 Avoid this by calling your handler once upon page load, independent of user input, such that the `requirejs()` call runs earlier.